woistjadefox/unity-network-manager/README.md

   - setting parameters in UnityNetworkManager.ConnectPeer() & UnityNetworkManager.RegisterGame()

 - Scrollbar for all connected players in the actual game window
+- Connection retry if NAT punchthrough doesn't work the first time

+####Support:
+***
-- LAN Autodiscovery for local network games
+- LAN Autodiscovery doesn't work in Webplayer since Webplayer can't send UDP Broadcasts